dodopizza/httpclient-resilience-policies/README.md

 ## Single host versus multi host environments

 You may notice that there are two group of methods:
-`DefaultPolicy` for a single host environment and `DefaultHostSpecificPolicy` for a multi host enironments.
+`DefaultPolicy` for single host environment and `DefaultHostSpecificPolicy` for multi host environments.

 The single host environment means that our HttpClient send requests to a single host (the uri of host is never changed).
-It also means that if the CircuitBreaker will be opened that **all** requests to this host will be stopped for the duration of break.
+It also means that if the CircuitBreaker will be opened, **all** requests to this host will be stopped for the duration of break.

 In the other hand in multi host environment we suppose that we use single client against multiple hosts.
 For example in the "country agnostic service" scenario when we use a single HttpClient to send requests against the several host for different countries with the same URL pattern like: `ru-host`, `us-host`, `ng-host`, etc. We can't use `DefaultPolicy` as with single host environment scenario.
 If the CircuitBreaker will be opened on the one host, ex. `ru-host`, all requests to all other hosts will be stopped too, because of the single HttpClient. `DefaultHostSpecificPolicy` handles this situation by "memorizing" the distinct hosts and policies will match requests to the specific hosts to avoid such situations.